 Kelly Rancourt, Audit Principal, Clark Nuber PS

 Kelly Rancourt, CPA is a Principal in Clark Nuber’s Audit and Assurance Services Group.
-Kelly has 14 years of experience performing audits for not-for-profit and healthcare organizations.
+Kelly has over 15 years of experience performing audits for not-for-profit and healthcare organizations.
 She also performs federal compliance audits.
 She is a co-author of the annual Knowledge Based Audits of Health Care Entities published by CCH, a Wolters Kluwer Company.
-She is a member of the American Institute of CPAs (AICPA), the Healthcare Financial Management Association (HFMA), and the Washington Society of Certified Public Accountants (WSCPA).
+She is a member of the American Institute of CPAs (AICPA), the Healthcare Financial Management Association (HFMA), and the WSCPA.
 She is also a member of the AICPA Not-for-Profit Audit Risk Alert Subcommittee.
 She speaks locally and nationally on Not-for-Profit and Healthcare accounting topics, as wells as federal grant compliance.

 Michaela Kay, Partner, BDO USA LLP

-Michaela has more than 13 years of professional accounting experience, providing audit and tax services to the Greater Seattle area.
+Michaela Kay, CPA, has more than 13 years of professional accounting experience, providing audit and tax services to the Greater Seattle area.
 Currently, she serves as the practice leader for the BDO Seattle office’s Government and Nonprofit practices.
 Michaela is able to bring a unique perspective to her clients as she spent two years working for World Vision as a lead senior accountant.
 This experience provides her with the ability to understand and relate to her clients on a practical level, including performing financial statement audits, internal control testing, single audits, program specific audits, and preparation of Form 990, while also being able to provide them with a superior client experience.
 One of Michaela’s strongest attributes and biggest value adds for her clients is her ability and desire to assist with complex audit or accounting challenges.
 Relying on her foundational commitment to build robust relationships with her clients and getting to know their business on an intimate level, she is able to be proactive in identifying business challenges and working with her clients to find a solution.
 Michaela is one of BDO’s Audit Quality Directors (AQD).
 As an AQD, Michaela is actively involved in staff training and the other quality control measures.
-In addition to internal training at BDO, she regularly teaches courses on single audits and other nonprofit accounting and auditing topics for the Washington Society of CPAs and Thompson Grants.
+In addition to internal training at BDO, she regularly teaches courses on single audits and other nonprofit accounting and auditing topics for the WSCPA and Thompson Grants.
 In her free time, Michaela spends time with her family, two dogs, baking, traveling the world, or relaxing with a good book.
-INDUSTRY FOCUS Government and Nonprofit VOLUNTEERISM Launch Learning, Finance Committee MemberWellspring Family Services, Treasurer PROFESSIONAL AFFILIATIONS American Institute of Certified Public Accountants Washington Society of Certified Public Accountants EDUCATION B.B.A., Accounting, Pacific Lutheran University

 Nancy Smith, CFO Selections

-Nancy Smith is a partner with CFO Selections, and is a leader of their not-for-profit practice.
+Nancy Smith is a partner with CFO Selections and is a leader of their not-for-profit practice.
 She has served a variety of not-for-profits as a consulting CFO, providing fractional, interim, and project-based financial expertise.
-She holds a BA from Seattle Pacific University and an MBA from the University of Washington.
+She holds a bachelor’s degree from Seattle Pacific University and an MBA from the University of Washington.

 Sonjia Barker, SALT Director, Perkins & Co PC

-Steve Scranton, Chief Trust Investment Officer, Washington Trust Bank
+Steve Scranton, Senior VP, CIO, Washington Trust Bank

 Troy Rector, Shareholder, Clark Nuber PS